jfrog/terraform-provider-artifactory/docs/resources/managed_user.md

 Provides an Artifactory managed user resource.
 This can be used to create and maintain Artifactory users.
 For example, service account where password is known and managed externally.

 Unlike `artifactory_unmanaged_user` and `artifactory_user`, the `password` attribute is required and cannot be empty.
 Consider using a separate provider to generate and manage passwords.

-~> The password is stored in the Terraform state file.
+~>The password is stored in the Terraform state file.
 Make sure you secure it, please refer to the official [Terraform documentation](https://developer.hashicorp.com/terraform/language/state/sensitive-data).

+->Due to Terraform limitation with interpolated value, we can only validate interpolated value prior to making API requests.
+This means `terraform validate` or `terraform plan` will not return error if `password` does not meet `password_policy` criteria.

 ## Example Usage